 "Hi, I'm Henry the Eighth, president of the Heir Club for Men.
 Is your dynasty thin and receding?
 In need of a male heir to keep your noble line continuing?
 Heir Club for Men has thousands of years of experience providing heir treatments.
 As the world's leading provider of all proven heir loss solutions, we use our extensive experience to find the heir loss treatment that's right for you.
 It's an important decision that can accentuate your lifestyle in unimaginable ways.
 Remember, I'm not just the president, I'm also a client."

-When there is no male heir, a Succession Crisis results, which is reason enough for kings to go to great lengths to ensure that he has at least one son on the ground who is his clear and legitimate offspring and the authorized heir to the throne.
+often results.
+The threat of such a crisis is reason enough for kings of countries with these laws to go to great lengths to ensure that they have at least one son on the ground who is both legitimate and his official heir.

 Even in the fortunate case where the King has a healthy male heir, this only secures the monarchy for one generation.
-As soon as that son comes of age, he will start feeling pressure to marry and produce an heir of his own.
-Furthermore only one child is dangerous; surely you need at least two to guard against tragedy.
-This is one of the few situations where either My Biological Clock Is Ticking or I Want Grandkids is likely to apply to a male character.
+As soon as that son comes of age, he will start feeling pressure to marry and produce an heir of his own

 Although most common in stories about royalty, this trope also includes the common people.
 This trope is about heirs, and it is not intended to cover cases where the parent(s) merely wish for a boy (or girl) because they would like one, but is only when they wish for one to continue the family name—when tradition demands it.